In this article:

 That being said, a dietary pattern that is rich in processed packaged foods, refined carbohydrates, added sugars, processed meats, vegetable oils high in omega-6 fatty acids, and alcohol is considered to be inflammatory.

-Unfortunately, there is no one-size-fits-all answer here.
 Different people have different needs based on several factors, and this goes back to the fact that no single food by itself is going to cause or decrease inflammation in rheumatoid arthritis.
-(9)
+(13)

-In addition to incorporating more anti-inflammatory foods into the diet, it is important to prioritize other behaviors that play a role in inflammation, including stress management, proper rest and sleep (12), exercise (13), social connection, and minimizing exposure to toxins such as tobacco and alcohol.
+In addition to incorporating more anti-inflammatory foods into the diet, it is important to prioritize other behaviors that play a role in inflammation, including stress management, proper rest and sleep, (16) exercise, (17) social connection, and minimizing exposure to toxins such as tobacco and alcohol.

 These microorganisms are important for maintaining a healthy balance of good bacteria in the gut.
-Also, they play an important role in the modulation of immune and inflammatory mechanisms in the body.
-(14)
+Also, they help in the modulation of immune and inflammatory mechanisms in the body.
+(18)

 Unfortunately, the role of probiotic therapy in inflammation is not well understood, and more research is needed.